Suffolk Militia: French Revolutionary Wars

 The militia was already being called out when Revolutionary France declared war on Britain on 1 February 1793.
 The order to embody the Suffolk Militia had gone out on 4 December 1792.
 Each of the two battalions was to consist of eight companies, one of which was a light company, and could include an additional company of volunteers.
 Lord Euston reported from Suffolk that substitutes would be unwilling to serve if their families were not eligible for the allowances given to balloted men, and so they were included in the Militia Bill before Parliament.

 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 With a French invasion possible, the government augmented the strength of the embodied militia in 1794: the West Suffolks by 63 men and the East Suffolks by 56, the men recruited by voluntary enlistment and paid for by county subscriptions.
 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia in 1796, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia in emergency.
 Suffolk's additional quota was fixed at 1470 men, and these were called out at Ipswich on 31 January 1798, the supplementary battalions of the West and East Suffolks going to Colchester and Ashford respectively.
 The purpose of the call-out was to replace militiamen who had volunteered to transfer to the Regular Army, and to augment the embodied militia, the West Suffolks to 1125 all ranks in 10 companies, the East Suffolks to 1073 in 8 companies.

 Part of the reason for the augmentation was the outbreak of the Irish Rebellion of 1798, which drew away many of the regulars from mainland Britain.
-Legislation passed in March 1798 also allowed the militia to volunteer for service in Ireland.
+Legislation passed in March 1798 (the Militia (No. 4) Act 1798) also allowed the English militia to volunteer for service in Ireland.
 The augmented West Suffolk Militia volunteered, but only half the East Suffolk were prepared to go.
 The West Suffolks served there in 1798–99, while the last embers of the rebellion were put down.